 To restart Chrome on your Mac, simply go to the Chrome menu and select Quit Google Chrome.
 Also, you can use the Cmd+Q shortcut for the same command.
 You’ll see a message asking whether to reopen your tabs next time.
 Select the option you need and confirm closing Chrome.
 Then reopen Chrome from the Launchpad or Applications folder in Finder on your Mac.

-If your Chrome is not responding, you can force quit the browser and then restart.
+If your Mac is not responding, you can force quit Chrome and then restart.
 For this, press the Cmd+Opt+Esc keyboard shortcut, choose Google Chrome from the list of options, and click Force Quit.

 Finally, you can also quit the Chrome browser using Activity Monitor: